leonardpauli/LPParallaxScrollView/README.md

 	// Easiest way to make non-rectangle touchable buttons! (or for like image overlays)
 	- (void)setPointInsideBlock:(BOOL (^)(CGPoint point, UIEvent *event))pointInside;

+##UIImage+Crop.h/m

+Apparently, the captureViewAsImage method required a crop method I had made in another extension when capturing the visible area of a scrollview.
+So here it is, included in the folder "Help files":

+    - (UIImage *)imageCroppedToRect:(CGRect)rect;
+	- (UIImage *)imageWithCornerRadius:(CGFloat)radius;

+Pretty self-explainable :) Also, this is why you'll need

+##More

 The project is licenced under the MIT Licence included in this repo.
 If you plan to make an app of it, i would be glad if you told me about it!
 This text was written 31 july 2013, but the code was originally made by me 28 april, 2013.